-The April 2015 Nepal earthquake of Mw=7.8 (USGS), also known as the Gorkha earthquake, was the worst natural disaster to strike Nepal since the 1934 Nepal-Bihar earthquake.
+The April 2015 Nepal earthquake of Mw=7.8, also known as the Gorkha earthquake, was the worst natural disaster to strike Nepal since the 1934 Nepal-Bihar earthquake.
 As of May 26th, the police report had confirmed 8,664 fatalities, with more than 21,954 injured (Source: Japan Embassy in Nepal).
 The quake was followed by many aftershocks including the one of M=7.3 that struck north-eastern Nepal on Tuesday, May 12th.
 Among the areas of most concern are those where soil/rock masses detached from slopes have fallen into rivers, posing an ongoing menace that will be likely to increase when seasonal monsoon rains begin to fall in June.
-This report outlines the findings obtained through the reconnaissance of the JSCE Landslide survey group, JSCE/ Japanese Geotechnical Society (JGS)/ Japan Association for Earthquake Engineering (JAEE) Joint Investigation Team for the 2015 Nepal Earthquake Disaster.
+This report outlines the findings obtained through the reconnaissance of the JSCE Landslide survey group, JSCE/JGS/JAEE joint Investigation Team for the 2015 Nepal Earthquake Disaster.
+Some descriptions in this report are not fully evidenced yet, and therefore, some comments are not yet the conclusions reached after a thorough discussions among the members.
+However, providing both Japan and Nepali experts and persons in charge with a rough-an-ready overview will be important for taking measures for the disaster relief and rational rehabilitations.